damko/ansible-role-nginx-debian/README.md

 won't check for the validity of the directives.
 See the nginx documentation for details.

-3) Install nginx and add a site to the configuration.
+3) Install nginx and add 1 site to the configuration.

     - hosts: all

       gather_facts: yes

       roles:
-      - role: nginx,
+      - role: damko.nginx-debian,
         nginx_http_params:
           sendfile: "on"
           access_log: "/var/log/nginx/access.log"